about the artist

 Caroline is exploring traditional and modern art, style, and culture through time, and how these express concepts of the immortal or beyond the immortal, beyond the material, beyond time, beyond nihilism, beyond eternalism.

-In 1994 Caroline took time off from pursuing degrees in Anthropology and Fine Art at Stanford University to travel to Ketchikan to learn to weave in the Ravenstail style.
+In 1994 Caroline took time off from pursuing degrees in Anthropology at Stanford University to travel to Ketchikan to learn to weave in the Ravenstail style.
 Since that time, Caroline has sought to unify the pre-contact mind with her art, painting portals bridging the divide between anthropology and art, incorporating dream symbolism and cave art in her work.
 Through exploring her own mind, and practicing traditional art forms, her art has evolved to express the subtle timeless language of spirit.
 Time and perspective have changed what is considered to be Tsimshian style, which is not so static as once believed, and is being perpetually redefined by contemporary artists like Caroline.